tweag/haskell-training/material/persistence.md

 What is that `f`?

-It is a unary type constructor with kind `f :: Type -> Type`, like `[]` and `IO`

-It describes the wrapper/context in which the data need to be considered
+It describes the context (e.g. documentation/query expressions/results) in which the data need to be considered

 ---